-More than one-third of US adults have some form of cardiovascular disease, which is the leading cause of death in the US, and 8.3 percent of the population suffers from type 2 diabetes.
-Adults with diabetes are also at high risk for cardiovascular disease, with 65 percent of diabetes sufferers dying from heart disease or stroke.
+More than one-third of US adults have some form of cardiovascular disease, which is the leading cause of death in the United States, and about nine percent of the population suffers from type 2 diabetes.
+Adults with diabetes are also at high risk for cardiovascular disease, with 68 percent of diabetes sufferers over the age of 65 dying from heart disease and 16 percent dying from stroke.
 Unhealthy dietary habits and a lack of physical activity play major roles in the development and progression of both heart disease and type 2 diabetes.

-The numbers of those suffering and dying from heart disease and type 2 diabetes are even more staggering among people of color.
-A national survey taken by the Office of Minority Health, under the auspices of the US Department of Health & Human Services, has shown that, “Mexican Americans are almost twice as likely as non-Hispanic whites to be diagnosed with diabetes by a physician.”
-Physician diagnoses of diabetes for African American adults have also been shown to be twice as likely as “non-Hispanic” white adults, and moreover, Native Hawaiians and Pacific Islanders are three times more likely.
-Native American, African American and “Hispanic” diabetics also die earlier than white diabetics (with Asians, as a whole, the only group that lives longer than whites).
-The diabetes death rate for African Americans is 39.5 per 100,000, an incidence that is more than double the diabetes rate for whites.
-One probable cause of this disparity is that communities of color are more likely to be located in food deserts, which are geographic areas where residents’ access to affordable, healthy food options is restricted or nonexistent due to the absence of grocery stores within convenient traveling distance.
+The numbers of those suffering and dying from heart disease and type 2 diabetes are even more staggering among black and brown communities.
+The Office of Minority Health, under the auspices of the U.S. Department of Health and Human Services, has shown that “Hispanic adults were 1.7 times more likely than non-Hispanic white adults to have been diagnosed with diabetes by a physician.”
+Physician diagnoses of diabetes for Blacks have also been shown to be 80 percent more likely than white adults, and moreover, Native Hawaiians and Pacific Islanders are 2.4 times more likely to be diagnosed with diabetes.
+Native American, Black, and Latinx diabetics also die earlier than white diabetics (with Asians, as a whole, the only group that lives longer than whites).
+The diabetes death rate for Blacks is 39.5 per 100,000, an incidence more than double the diabetes rate for whites.
+One probable cause of this disparity is that black and brown communities are more likely to be located in areas that lack access to affordable, healthy, culturally appropriate foods.

 Diet and Heart Disease